sumit0075/ROAD-ACCIDENT-DATA-ANALYSIS-USING-EXCEL/README.md

 5. Data Analysis by Pivot Tables and Excel Functions
 6. Data Visualization to create charts and custom sheets to show the insights
 7. Report/ Dashboard creation from start to end

+Analyzed Road Accident Data Using Excel.
+Analyzed & Established Relationship Between Various Casualties(Fetal,Serious & Slight) on Various factors such as :-

+Total Casualties by Vehicle Type.
+Casualties by Road Type.
+Casualties by Road Surface.
+Casualties by Location/Area.
+Casualties by Light Condition.
+Casualties by Monthly Trend.